PREVENTION + SUPPORT

-CHRONIC DISEASE/MOVEMENT DISORDERS
+PARKINSON'S DISEASE/MOVEMENT DISORDERS

-THE ART OF BIG by Simona
+The Art of BIG by Simona

 The Art of BIG by Simona draws inspiration from LSVT BIG, BIG FOR LIFE, Marc Morris Dance for Parkinson’s and is based on years of experience rehabilitating patients with diverse neurological and motor movement impairments.